DavinZhang/os-training-camp/README.md

 * `cargo build --release` can optimize the project before release
 * more specific docs about Cargo: [Cargo Docs](https://doc.rust-lang.org/cargo/index.html)
 * completed 8 rustling exercises
+* Too busy in the daytime, even have a dinner with colegues at night

+## 2023-03-28

+* Learn to write a guessing game [Done]
+* solved 1 function problem